Leverage New Bank Technology by Examining Current Processes, Pain Points

 - They used the goal (in one case, it was a goal of reaching at least a conditional decision on at least 80% of corporate lending applications within two days) to motivate the progress.

-One thing is certain, LeCorgne adds.
+One thing is certain, LeCorgne says.
 Whether a financial institution chooses to transform the entire life of the loan or a piece of it, meaningful changes and payoffs are achievable when the institution leverages digital technology.